 It seems as if the second chapter of Tony Williams’ Blue Note solo career (1985–1992) has been rather forgotten.
-But listening back again after quite a few years, it’s striking how different those six albums sound to most acoustic jazz albums being made these days.
+But listening back again after quite a few years, it’s striking how different those six albums sound to most acoustic jazz records being made these days.

 Though no fan of the whole ‘Young Lions’ neo-traditionalist thing (though it’s sometimes forgotten that he featured heavily on Wynton Marsalis’s 1982 debut), Williams nonetheless made a commitment to composing for a ‘standard’ five-piece lineup through this period, and in the process provided superb platforms for the likes of pianist Mulgrew Miller, trumpeter Wallace Roney, bassist Charnett Moffett and saxist Bill Pierce.
 But he always mixed his drums loud and proud.
 You were in no doubt that this was a drummer’s band.